Need to talk? Call 1800 882 436.

 What are my rights during pregnancy and when having a baby?

-During pregnancy care and birth, you have a right not to be harmed or treated in a harmful way.
-You are entitled to be treated with respect and dignity and to expect healthcare workers to maintain your privacy and keep your health information confidential.
+You have a right to be treated with respect and dignity.
+You should expect healthcare professionals to maintain your privacy and keep your health information confidential.

-Your choices must be respected, even if they are different from what your doctor or midwife recommends.
+Your choices must be respected, even if they are different from what your doctor or midwife advise.

 You have a right to: